 Make sure that you get a good night’s sleep, as sleep can have a big impact on your mood.

 It’s important to try and keep a routine when it comes to your sleep, despite all of the recent changes.

 If you’re struggling to sleep, check out our advice here: 8 ways to retrain your brain to sleep.

 Eat and drink well

 Drinking plenty of water and eating a balanced diet is vital for your emotional health, as the food you eat can impact on how you are feeling.

 Without a balanced diet, your mood can be affected and your energy levels will be low.

 Your physical health has a big impact on how you are feeling.

 Getting some fresh air will help improve your mood.
-Take a look at our advice on staying active during the coronavirus outbreak for more ideas.
+Take a look at 5 ways to get more exercise without really trying for more ideas.

 Find help in your local area